 A network of government-backed farmers is eating into indigenous territory in the Brazilian rainforest, but a local activist and his team are fighting back… with video cameras as weapons.

 New documentary The Territory follows the efforts of the Indigenous Amazon community called the Uru-eu-wau-wau to protect their land from aggressive deforestation efforts.

-After winning both the Audience Award and a Special Jury Award for Craft at Sundance, the movie was acquired by National Geographic, which released it last week to kick off an awards season run.
+After winning both the Audience Award and a Special Jury Award for Craft at Sundance, the movie was acquired by National Geographic.

 The film has won plaudits for portraying different sides of the conflict, a decision made by the Uru-eu-wau-wau themselves.

 During a discussion with Time’s Laura Zornosa, director Alex Pritz shares what Brazilian environmental activist Neidinha Bandeira and president of the Jupaú Association, Bitatè Uru-eu-wau-wau (members of the Uru-eu-wau-wau community use this as their last name), told him: “If we want to do something bigger and deeper and more honest, go talk to the people that are committing these acts of violence and destruction, because we’re not the cause of this conflict.
 Because it does a disservice to those people that are on the frontlines dealing with this messy, convoluted, complex conflict to paint things in terms that are too reductionist or too simplistic.”